rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 128. Add getRevenue.ts to let admin see tital revenue.
 Add route and add route in app.ts
 129. getRevenue.ts is working. api: GET: "{{url}}/admin/revenue"
 130. Discount added, now seller, admin can add discount.
-131. REvenue is also implemented.
+131. Revenue is also implemented.
-132. Review, rating and Coupon add by seller remained pending.
+132. Coupon add by seller remained pending.